nyngwang/fzf-lua-projections.nvim/README.md

 ==

-fzf-lua-projections.nvim will help you restoring any project session in a breeze by facilitating my favorite plugin fzf-lua and the new star projections.nvim.
+fzf-lua-projections.nvim will help you restoring any project session in a breeze by facilitating my favorite plugin [`ibhagwan/fzf-lua`](https://github.com/ibhagwan/fzf-lua/) and the new star project [`GnikDroy/projections.nvim`]().

+btw, this repo was built with the help of projections.nvim and fzf-lua :)

 ## Demo.